Wuzu Temple: People's Republic of China

 During the ten-year Cultural Revolution the Red Guards had attacked the temple, Four Heavenly Kings Hall, Bell tower and Drum tower were badly damaged in the movement.

 Wuzu Temple has been designated as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.

 In May 2006, was listed among the sixth group of "Major National Historical and Cultural Sites in Hubei" by the State Council of China.

 Architecture

 The grand complex is built along the up and down of mountains and divided into three countyards.
 Along the central axis are the Shanmen, Four Heavenly Kings Hall, Mahavira Hall, Pilu Hall, Body Hall and Buddhist Texts Library.

 Mahavira Hall

 Behind the Four Heavenly Kings Hall is the Mahavira Hall enshrining the statues of Sakyamuni, Amitabha and Bhaisajyaguru.
 The statues of Eighteen Arhats stand on both sides of the hall.
 It was originally built in 1986 and was renovated in 1986.
 Covering a building area of 865.7 m2, it is the largest Mahavira Hall in South Central China.
 Under the eaves is a plaque with the Chinese characters "Mahavira Hall" written by former Venerable Master of the Buddhist Association of China Zhao Puchu.

 Body Hall

-The Body Hall preserves the mummy of Daman Hongren, it still maintain the architectural style of the Qing dynasty (1644–1911).
+The Body Hall preserves the mummy of Daman Hongren; it still maintains the architectural style of the Qing dynasty (1644–1911).